misteu/RPiCoffee/docs/README.md

 [x] Design and order interface PCB

-[ ] Solder the interface circuit
+[X] Solder the interface circuit

-[ ] Practice SMD soldering maybe order some SMD solder tips
+[X] Practice SMD soldering maybe order some SMD solder tips

 [x] First prototype of the interface circuit

 [x] First espresso via webbrowser

-[ ] Checkout the positions of relevant sensors (water, coffe grounds level) for direct access

 [x] Find a way to read out LEDs at the frontpanel